apache/druid/docs/tutorials/tutorial-jupyter-docker.md

 ## Access Jupyter-based tutorials

+The following steps show you how to access the Jupyter notebook tutorials from the Docker container.
 At startup, Docker creates and mounts a volume to persist data from the container to your local machine.
-Access the files created in the Docker container in the `notebooks` folder in your local working directory.
+This way you can save your work completed within the Docker container.

 1. Navigate to available notebooks at http://localhost:8889.
    > If you set `JUPYTER_PORT` to another port number, replace `8889` with the value of the Jupyter port.

 2. Select a tutorial.
+If you don't plan to save your changes, you can use the notebook directly as is.
+Otherwise, continue to the next step.

-3. From the navigation menu, select **File > Save as...**.
+3. Optional: From the navigation menu, select **File > Save as...**, then enter `work/<notebook name>.ipynb`.
-In the **Save As** dialog, enter `work/<notebook name>.ipynb`.
-This step allows you to retain a local copy of your work in the notebook.
 If the notebook still displays as read only, you may need to refresh the page in your browser.
+Access the saved files in the `notebooks` folder in your local working directory.

 ## View the Druid web console